AygunVarol/Project-16/README.md

    Integrate with ElasticSearch (via `elasticsearch_integration.py`) to index and test the performance of the optimized queries.

 6. **User Interface (React.js):**
    Build a user interface where users can input queries and receive optimized versions.
-The FastAPI backend is designed to be easily integrated with a React.js frontend.
+The Flask backend is designed to be easily integrated with a React.js frontend.

 ## Application Components
-- **Backend API:** Python-based API built with FastAPI.
+- **Backend API:** Python-based API built with Flask.
 - **Query Analysis & Optimization:** Combines inefficiency analysis (in `optimizer/query_analyzer.py`) and query reformulation using LangChain utilities.
 - **Search Indexing:** ElasticSearch integration for storing and testing query performance.
 - **Frontend:** Planned React.js interface (not included in this repository).